HarperDB/documentation/docs/technical-details/reference/resource.md

 ### `search(query: RequestTarget)`: AsyncIterable

 This performs a query on this resource or table.
 By default, this is called by `get(query)` from a collection resource.
 When this is called for the root resource (like `/Table/`) it searches through all records in the table.
 You can define or override this method to define how records should be queried.
-The default `search` method on tables (`super.search(query)`) will perform a query and return an AsyncIterable of results.
+The default `search` method on tables (`super.search(query)`) will perform a query and return an `AsyncIterable` of results.
 The `query` object can be used to specify the desired query.

 ### `put(target: RequestTarget | Id, data: object): void|Response`

 This will assign the provided record or data to this resource, and is called for HTTP PUT requests.
 You can define or override this method to define how records should be updated.
-The default `put` method on tables (`super.put(data)`) writes the record to the table (updating or inserting depending on if the record previously existed) as part of the current transaction for the resource instance.
+The default `put` method on tables (`super.put(target, data)`) writes the record to the table (updating or inserting depending on if the record previously existed) as part of the current transaction for the resource instance.

 The `target` object represents the target of a request and can be used to access the path, coerced id, and any query parameters that were included in the URL.